softwareguru/airflowsummit-website/content/speakers/eden-gluska/_index.md

 linkedin: "https://il.linkedin.com/in/eden-gluska-389aa417a"
 ---

-Eden is BigData Engineer in the Fyber Israel RnD Hub.
-She started her career as a student Engineer 2 years ago.
+Eden is a Data Engineer at Fyber, part of Digital Turbine’s independent Mobile Growth Platform.